 Other agenda options might include specific needs of the program; review of music library, instrument and equipment inventories; review of instruction facilities, rehearsal/class schedule, etc. to help define future program needs and goals.

 The host band director will assist in the selection of the visiting clinicians.
-These clinicians will be of national stature and will be selected from CBDNA, MFA, and/or NBA membership or educational resources.
+These clinicians will be of national stature and will be selected from Conn-Selmer, KHS America or Yamaha educational resources.
 The Music Education Alliance will pay and be responsible for all costs related to the provision of visiting clinicians.
 A concert is encouraged as a venue for the award presentation and a culminating event to the visit.

 Community Development Award